-Christ said that John was “more than a prophet” (Matthew 11:9) because it was John’s privilege to announce the coming of Him to whom all the prophets had borne witness to the world.
-John was the personal forerunner of the Messiah (Matthew 3:3;).
+Christ declared that John was “more than a prophet” (Matthew 11:9) because it was John’s privilege to announce the coming of Him to whom all the prophets had borne witness to the world.
+John was the personal forerunner of the Messiah.
+“For this is he who was spoken of by the prophet Isaiah, saying:“The voice of one crying in the wilderness: ‘Prepare the way of the Lord; make His paths straight'” (Matthew 3:3).
 This was the most important task of all generations.

 Any of the prophets of OT times would have gladly sacrificed every privilege that might have been theirs for the supreme privilege of introducing Christ to the world.
 Like Abraham, they had all looked forward to the day when Christ would come and were glad even to see it by faith (John 8:56).

 In John were combined all the great qualities of a true and faithful prophet.
 In character, conviction, and faithfulness no prophet had excelled John the Baptist.
 In a sense, John was only at the door of the kingdom, looking in, while the humblest follower of Jesus was in the very presence of the King Himself.